Regular points of extremal subsets in Alexandrov spaces: Introduction

 \section{Introduction}

 Alexandrov spaces are a generalization of Riemannian manifolds having a lower sectional curvature bound.
 They naturally arise as Gromov-Hausdorff limits of Riemannian manifolds with sectional curvatures uniformly bounded below.
-In particular, they have singular points generally.
 The fundamental theory of Alexandrov spaces was developed by Burago, Gromov and Perelman \cite{BGP}.
-Extremal subsets are a kind of singular point sets in Alexandrov spaces introduced by Perelman and Petrunin \cite{PP1}.
+In general, Alexandrov spaces contain singular points.
+Extremal subsets are a kind of singular point sets in Alexandrov spaces introduced by Perelman and Petrunin \cite{PP1}, which are closely related to the stratification of Alexandrov spaces.
 The boundary of an Alexandrov space is a typical example of an extremal subset.
-Extremal subsets are closely related to stratification of Alexandrov spaces.
-It is known that an Alexandrov space has a stratification into topological manifolds such that the closures of its strata are all possible primitive extremal subsets of the space.
+It is known that any Alexandrov space admits a stratification into topological manifolds such that the closures of its strata are all possible primitive extremal subsets of that space.
 The aim of this paper is to define and study regular points of such strata.

-Let $M$ be an $n$-dimensional Alexandrov space.
-Recall that a regular point of $M$ is a point whose tangent cone is isometric to $\mathbb R^n$.
+Let us first recall the basic results on regular points of an Alexandrov space.
+Let $M$ be an $n$-dimensional Alexandrov space (note that the Hausdorff dimension coincides with the topological dimension).
+A regular point of $M$ is a point whose tangent cone is isometric to $\mathbb R^n$.
 Then, a neighborhood of a regular point is almost isometric to an open subset of $\mathbb R^n$ (\cite[9.4]{BGP}).
 Furthermore, the Hausdorff dimension of the set of non-regular points is no more than $n-1$ (\cite[10.6]{BGP}, \cite[Theorem A]{OS}), and in particular, the set of regular points is dense in $M$ (\cite[6.7]{BGP}).

-Let us define regular points of extremal subsets.
-For the sake of dimensional homogeneity, we only consider primitive extremal subsets (every extremal subset is obtained as a unique union of primitive extremal subsets with nonempty relative interior).
-Let $E$ be an $m$-dimensional primitive extremal subset of $M$.
-Similarly to the above, we define a \textit{regular point} of $E$ as a point whose tangent cone of $E$ is isometric to $\mathbb R^m$.
-Here, the tangent cone of $E$ is equipped with the extrinsic metric, that is, the restriction of the metric of the ambient space.
-Then, the same properties as above hold:
+We prove similar statements for each extremal subset in $M$.
+For the sake of dimensional homogeneity, we only consider primitive extremal subsets (indeed, every extremal subset is uniquely represented as a union of primitive extremal subsets with nonempty relative interior).
+Let $E$ be a primitive extremal subset of $M$.
+The dimension of $E$, denoted by $m$, is naturally defined by the Hausdorff dimension (see Theorem \ref{thm:main}(1) below).
+As in the case of $M$, a \textit{regular point} of $E$ is defined as a point whose tangent cone of $E$ is isometric to $\mathbb R^m$.
+Here, the tangent cone of $E$ is equipped with the \textit{extrinsic metric}, that is, the restriction of the metric of the ambient space (on the other hand, the \textit{intrinsic metric} means the one induced by the length structure).
+The following is our main result: